 - Men may have prostatic enlargement.

 - Patients of this medicine usually feels deafness before menses.

-- Wonderful medicine for skin complaints associated with urinary and sexual infection.
+- Thuja is a wonderful medicine for warts, skin complaints associated with urinary and sexual infection.

 - Warts especially on left side of the body and on covered parts only.